jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

     (ii) have been issued a default assessment for an end-of-year repayment obligation under section 106 of the Tax Administration Act 1994 for that tax year.

 ### 73 Meaning of adjusted net income
-(1) In this Act, adjusted net income means a borrower's income calculated in accordance with the formula—a = b − cwhere—ais the borrower's adjusted net incomebis the borrower's annual gross income other than from salary or wagescis the borrower's annual total deductions.
-(2) However, the income and deductions for any investment activity, or for any business, for a tax year are ignored when calculating a borrower's adjusted net income for that tax year if, treating the borrower as having only the income and deductions of that investment activity or of that business, the borrower would have a net loss for that year.
-(3) For the purposes of applying subsection (2), 2 or more business or investment activities may be treated as a single activity if the Commissioner considers that those business or investment activities are of a kind that are normally carried on in association with each other.
-(4) For the purposes of applying subsection (2), as modified by subsection (3), deductions that relate to an asset used in carrying on 2 or more business or investment activities must be appropriately apportioned between those activities on the basis of the use of that asset in those activities.
-(5) Subsections (2) to (4) do not apply to a borrower whose only income for the tax year is from pre-taxed income, or pre-taxed income and salary and wages.
-(6) In this section,—
-  - **business** has the same meaning as in section YA 1 of the Income Tax Act 2007
-  - **investment activity** has the same meaning as in section MB 3(5) of the Income Tax Act 2007.
+In this Act, adjusted net income means net income, as defined in section YA 1 of the Income Tax Act 2007, with the adjustments set out in Schedule 3 of this Act (including any adjustment determined by the Commissioner under clause 15 of that schedule) and excluding salary or wages.

 ### 74 Declaration of adjusted net income
-(1) If this subpart applies to a borrower and the borrower is not required to file a return of his or her income for the tax year or provide details of his or her annual gross income and annual total deductions under section 114, the borrower must make a declaration of the borrower's adjusted net income.
+(1) If this subpart applies to a borrower and the borrower is not required to file a return of his or her income for the tax year or provide details of his or her adjusted net income under section 114, the borrower must make a declaration of the borrower's adjusted net income.
 (2) The declaration of adjusted net income must be made— (a) by notifying the Commissioner in a manner acceptable to the Commissioner; and (b) on or before—